-As of July 21st, 2017 we have programs across 30 nursing schools in West Virginia.
-You’ll be able to find different courses that cover an extensive range of topics that include but not limited to PhD, DNP and Associates Degree.
-You can take these and a range of other course/degree options from schools that include West Coast University, Benedictine University Online, Keiser University.
+As of September 21st, 2017 we have programs across 31 nursing schools in West Virginia.
+You’ll be able to find different courses that cover an extensive range of topics that include but not limited to Associates Degree, MSN and Certified Nursing Assistant.
+You can take these and a range of other course/degree options from schools that include Kaplan University - Online, Grand Canyon University - Online, South University Online.
 If you’re looking for other states to start or further your studies we cover programs across the U.S. such as Pennsylvania, Maryland, Virginia, Kentucky and Ohio.

 West Virginia Nursing Schools

 For many people, a career isn't just a job choice.
 It's the chance to make a difference, to do something meaningful, and to change the community.
 Becoming a nurse is a way to do all of this and more.
 Nursing professionals are one of the most important parts of West Virginia's health care industry, particularly in light of West Virginia's very large rural population.
 Nurses allow clinics and hospitals to provide affordable and practical care to patients without overextending doctors.